 By visualizing it, you avoid misunderstanding; you make sure that when you talk about the soap dispenser, both of you know that it is the soap dispenser you are pointing at.
 You can click on it to create engagement and ask deeper questions about it, such as the product’s relevance, to probe into what the buyer is thinking about this product.

-Furthermore, in today’s world, everyone wants things to revolve around them and be personalized, so it is important to display the products in the company colors.
+In today’s world everyone wants things to revolve around them and be personalized, so it is important to display the products in the company colors.

 We want sellers to talk to us today.
 We do up to 67 percent of buying research online before we even speak to a seller, so we know a lot before talking to someone.
 We want a trusted advisor who can help us make the right decision, not someone that pushes something down our throat.